 Derby Day is only successful because of the time given and hard work of all Junior Committee members.
 All members are asked to fulfill the requirements listed below.
-Please look them over and email any questions to Leslie Jackson, Special Events Manager at Shepherd Center Foundation.
+Please look them over and email any questions to Lolly Holland, Special Events Associate at Shepherd Center Foundation.

 Why Shepherd Center Junior Committee?: As a speech-language pathologist, I'm very passionate about the population Shepherd Center serves.
 I interned at Shepherd Pathways, Shepherd's outpatient rehabilitation center, and had the opportunity to treat patients alongside recreation therapists.
 These therapists play such an essential role in helping patients recover and find enjoyment in life moving forward.
 I wanted to do my part to help see that their therapy continues.